Dhruv-Techapps/acf-docs/content/policy.md

 Auto Clicker - AutoFill may keep track of the websites and pages our users visit within Auto Clicker - AutoFill, in order to determine what Auto Clicker - AutoFill services are the most popular.
 This data is used to deliver customized content within Auto Clicker - AutoFill to customers whose behavior indicates that they are interested in a particular subject area.

+### Microsoft Clarity

+We partner with Microsoft Clarity and Microsoft Advertising to capture how you use and interact with our website through behavioral metrics, heatmaps, and session replay to improve and market our products/services.
+Website usage data is captured using first and third-party cookies and other tracking technologies to determine the popularity of products/services and online activity.
+Additionally, we use this information for site optimization, fraud/security purposes, and advertising.
+For more information about how Microsoft collects and uses your data, visit the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement)

 ### Children Under Thirteen

 Auto Clicker - AutoFill does not knowingly collect personally identifiable information from children under the age of thirteen.
 If you are under the age of thirteen, you must ask your parent or guardian for permission to use this website.